codersgrave/Facebook-Friend-Selector/README.md

 Features
 ---

-  Ability to set a maximum number for friend selection Exclude as many people as you want from the list Search
+* Ability to set a maximum number for friend selection
+* Exclude as many people as you want from the list
+* Search
-  Overlay color selection
+* Overlay color selection
-  Overlay opacity selection
+* Overlay opacity selection
-  Ability to hide the overlay with a mouse click outside the box or a ESC key press Centers the box on window resize
+* Ability to hide the overlay with a mouse click outside the box or a ESC key press
+* Centers the box on window resize
-  Ability to close the box onsubmit
+* Ability to close the box onsubmit
-  Ability to enable or disable to display the number of selected people in the box Seven color options (easily customizable) Adaptability of texts to any desired language Ability to decide what to do onstart
+* Ability to enable or disable to display the number of selected people in the box
+* Seven color options (easily customizable)
+* Adaptability of texts to any desired language
+* Ability to decide what to do onstart
-  Ability to decide what to do onclose
+* Ability to decide what to do onclose
-  Easy integration
+* Easy integration

-Frequently Asked Questions
----

-  **Q:** What is Facebook Friend Selector and what can it do for you?
-  **A:** It’s a friend selection assistant for your Facebook application or your website that is equipped with Facebook Connect.

-  **Q:** It seems to be a Facebook tool, is it so?
-  **A:** It has its Facebook user interface, but is not a Facebook tool.

-  **Q:** There are already two different friend selectors on Facebook.
-  **A:** Yes, there are.
-But Facebook’s present tools, after selecting friends, send invitations or similar notifications to the selected people even if we do not wish to.
-For example, AppRequests, a Facebook method, sends an application request to the people you select.
-But this tool returns you your friends ID’s only and you use them as you please.

-  **Q:** Is its integration easy?
-Do I need any documentation?
-  **A:** There are documents among the files provided.
-If you follow the steps given in this document, you will not have any problem.

-  **Q:** Do I need any server-side script?
-  **A:** You do not need any server-side script.
-You’ll only work with JavaScript as client-side.

-  **Q:** Do I have to build a Facebook application?
-  **A:** Yes, you have to have an application on Facebook.

-  **Q:** Will it mess up my website or application design?
-  **A:** Because this tool opens as a modal box, it does not alter your design.

 Requirements